smorrrs/Speedrun-Resources/autosplitter_guide.md

 ## Cheat Engine
 Cheat Engine is a tool that allows you to view values in memory used by a given process (e.g. a game).
 It also allows you to edit these values (hence the name "cheat") but we don't need that.

-Download Cheat Engine directly from its GitHub repo: https://github.com/cheat-engine/cheat-engine
+Download Cheat Engine directly from its [GitHub repo](https://github.com/cheat-engine/cheat-engine)

 DO NOT download Cheat Engine from anywhere else as some websites package it with poopware.